dotlang/language/doc/RFE.md

 We can do this via `?` notation but disadvantage of `?` is that we have to say: it cannot be used in function output type.
 But `_` is easier to interpret.
 Anyway, it seems that we don't need `?` notation.

+N - Can't we replace union with a generic struct?

+N - Can we have variadic generic type and funtion? what will be it's applications? create a linked list of different types.